sdysch/sdysch/README.md

 ## Sam Dysch — @sdysch

-- I'm a postdoctoral research associate at the University of Manchester, working on the ATLAS experiment at CERN.
 - More stuff might go here soon....
 - You can find some places to contact me below, or at my [website](https://sdysch.github.io/)
 - If you really want it, my public gpg key can be found [here](https://raw.githubusercontent.com/sdysch/sdysch/main/key.gpg)